networknext/next/README.md

 ## Recommended Setup

 The following steps outline the setup process on a standard Linux Debian/Ubuntu installation.
 Dependencies are aquired through the package manager for ease of use where possible.
-For Mac OSX, use the corresponding `brew` command with the corresponding package name.
+For Mac OSX, use the corresponding `brew` command with the equivalent package name.
 For Windows, use WSL or WSL 2 to install a Linux environment and follow the steps accordingly.

 NOTE: This is NOT the only way to set up the project, this is just ONE way.
 Feel free to set up in whatever way is easiest for you.